profile picture

 Bio

-I’m Emily and I am a 4th year PhD Student in Psychology at the University of Cambridge and a Gates-Cambridge Scholar.
+I’m Emily and I am a final year PhD Student in Psychology at the University of Cambridge and a Gates-Cambridge Scholar.
 My Ph.D. research focuses primarily on social isolation in adolescents - where I am investigating the effects of isolation and loneliness on fear learning and mental health.
 Through the use of high definition magnetic resonance imaging, I am also exploring structural associations between the brain and one's response to social isolation.
 In addition, I seek to examine whether virtual social interactions (such as the use of smartphones and social media) might mitigate or exacerbate the effects of social isolation.
 Originally, I am from the U.S. and grew up in a small town in Georgia before moving to New York City where I lived for 10 years and worked as a fashion model.
 After New York, I moved to Los Angeles for two years before settling in Cambridge, U.K. to pursue my Ph.D.
-In my spare time I love to explore Cambridge, travel, and have recently joined my college’s rowing team!
+In my spare time I love to explore Cambridge, travel, and row with my college’s rowing team!

 Project ideas